dotansimha/graphql-yoga/.changeset/violet-queens-fetch.md

 '@graphql-yoga/render-graphiql': minor
 ---

-feat(graphiql): show bigint correctly in the output
+Show BigInt correctly in the result pane.